 Video transcriptions of the sessions explain some of this funding gap: Both women and men VCs routinely posed two very different types of questions to men and women entrepreneurs.
 Men were usually asked promotion-related questions focused on their hopes, goals, and advancement potential.
 Women, on the other hand, were asked prevention-based questions focused on safety, risks, and due diligence.
 67 percent of the questions posed to male entrepreneurs were promotion-oriented, while 66 percent of those posed to woman entrepreneurs were prevention-oriented.

+Why does this matter?
 According to Harvard Business Review, when looking at similar companies, researchers observed that entrepreneurs who fielded mostly promotion-based questions raised seven times more in 2017.

 By asking different types of questions to woman entrepreneurs, VCs may be playing into a well-researched type of gender bias.
 While men are often judged based on their potential, women are judged based on past performance.
 This places an additional burden on women seeking VC funding, requiring them to do extra work to prove the value of their idea compared with their male counterparts.